 Getting a Reservation at Brooks Lodge

-We liked the experience at Katmai so much that in December 2021 we entered the lottery for 2023.
-We were #52 on the waitlist but by the end of January 2022, got a spot at Brooks Camp.
-Tim and I returned to Katmai for 3 days in July 2023.
+We loved Katmai so much that in December 2021 we entered the lottery for 2023.
+We were #52 on the waitlist but had a confirmed spot by late January 2022.
+Tim and I returned for three days in July 2023.

-Rooms at Brooks Lodge can accommodate up to four people and cost roughly $1125 per night.
-The dining room at Brooks Lodge also serves breakfast, lunch, and dinner and this has an additional fee.
+Rooms at Brooks Lodge accommodate up to four people and cost roughly $1,125 per night.
+Meals at the dining room are an additional charge.

-Once you arrive at Brooks Camp, spend the afternoon and evening at the Brooks Falls Viewing Platforms.
-It’s one of the best US national park experiences for wildlife viewing.
+Once you arrive at Brooks Camp, spend the afternoon and evening at the Brooks Falls viewing platforms.
+It’s one of the best wildlife viewing experiences in any US national park.

 Day 5: Katmai National Park